DrPhilippBillion/Digital-Accompanying-Documents-in-ONE-Record/README.md

 # Digital-Accompanying-Documents-in-ONE-Record
-How to use Digital Accompanying documents in the IATA ONE Record Standandards
+How to use Digital Accompanying documents in the IATA ONE Record Standard